Kouteki/gno/docs/getting-started/local-setup/browsing-gno-source-code.md

 ## 4. Browse Realm source code

-In contrast to Packages, Realms in Gno.land usually have names resembling `gno.land/r/<name>`.
+In contrast to Packages, Realms in gno.land usually have names resembling `gno.land/r/<name>`.

 Realms _do_ contain state, and in addition to being able to view their source code on-chain, users can also view their internal state representation in the form of the `Render()` output.
 To learn more about Realms, please